List of Ghostbusters characters: Ivo Shandor

-After decades of operating behind-the-scenes, Shandor finally makes an appearance in Ghostbusters: The Video Game as a main antagonist of the game.
+After decades of operating behind the scenes, Shandor finally makes an appearance in Ghostbusters: The Video Game as a main antagonist of the game.
 It is revealed that prior to his death he made pacts with the Gozerian pantheon, allowing his spirit to become a powerful deity in exchange for his services.
 By 1991, Shandor possesses the body of Mayor Jock Mulligan and makes Peck head of PCOC to hinder the Ghostbusters, while he abducts his descendant – Dr. Ilyssa Selwyn – to invoke the nodes of his mandala and revive Gozer's Mr. Stay-Puft Destructor form.
-After Gozer is defeated by the Ghostbusters and Dr Selwyn freed, the disillusioned Shandor forsakes the deity and decides to use the mandala to deify himself, boastfully renaming himself "The Architect" (Class 7 Transformed Mortal Remnant).
+After Gozer is defeated by the Ghostbusters and Dr Selwyn is freed, the disillusioned Shandor forsakes Gozer and decides to use the mandala to deify himself, boastfully renaming himself "The Architect" (Class 7 Transformed Mortal Remnant).
 He is defeated when the Ghostbusters cross their proton streams during the fight after following him into the Underworld.

-The 2021 film Ghostbusters: Afterlife reveals that Shandor's preserved body was placed in a glass coffin within a Gozerian temple that he built under the Shandor Mines, which doubles as a backup portal for Gozer to manifest through in 2021.
-Egon learned of this and dies attempting to prevent Gozer's return.
-After Egon loses his life to stop Gozer, he wills his home to his estranged daughter Callie and grandchildren Phoebe and Trevor.
+The 2021 film Ghostbusters: Afterlife reveals that Shandor's preserved body was placed in a glass coffin within a Gozerian temple built under the Shandor Mines, which doubles as a portal to manifest Gozer.
+Egon’s estranged daughter Callie and grandchildren Phoebe and Trevor inherit his home and secret lab after he dies attempting to prevent Gozer's return.
 Guided by Egon's spirit, Phoebe and Trevor discover his old ghostbusting equipment and learn of Shandor's plan.
-Revived in his body once Gozer fully manifests, Shandor praises the deity and expresses his desire to rule by its side before being promptly ripped in half.
+Revived in his body once Gozer fully manifests, Shandor praises the deity and expresses his desire to rule by its side before Gozer rips him in half.